awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

    The `TEXT` option is the default and produces the existing MySQL export format\.

    The `CSV` option produces comma\-separated data values\.
 The CSV format follows the specification in [RFC\-4180](https://tools.ietf.org/html/rfc4180)\.
 If you specify the optional keyword `HEADER`, the output file contains one header line\.
 The labels in the header line correspond to the column names from the `SELECT` statement\.
 You can use the CSV files for training data models for use with AWS ML services\.
-For more information about using exported Aurora data with AWS ML services, see [Exporting data to Amazon S3 for SageMaker model training](mysql-ml.md#exporting-data-to-s3-for-model-training)\.
+For more information about using exported Aurora data with AWS ML services, see [Exporting data to Amazon S3 for SageMaker model training \(Advanced\)](mysql-ml.md#exporting-data-to-s3-for-model-training)\.
 + **MANIFEST \{ON \| OFF\}** – Indicates whether a manifest file is created in Amazon S3\.
 The manifest file is a JavaScript Object Notation \(JSON\) file that can be used to load data into an Aurora DB cluster with the `LOAD DATA FROM S3 MANIFEST` statement\.
 For more information about `LOAD DATA FROM S3 MANIFEST`, see [Loading data into an Amazon Aurora MySQL DB cluster from text files in an Amazon S3 bucket](AuroraMySQL.Integrating.LoadFromS3.md)\.

   If `MANIFEST ON` is specified in the query, the manifest file is created in Amazon S3 after all data files have been created and uploaded\.
 The manifest file is created using the following path: